sesychev/3-nodejs-crud-api/README.md

 The application starts multiple instances of the application

-Note: use `createObject` method for testing app
+Note: use `createObject` method and `Postman` API platform for testing app